Jared Pinkney: Atlanta Falcons

-Pinkney signed with the Atlanta Falcons as an undrafted free agent on April 27, 2020, shortly after the conclusion of the 2020 NFL Draft.
+Pinkney signed with the Atlanta Falcons as an undrafted free agent on April 27, 2020, shortly after the conclusion of the 2020 NFL draft.
 He was waived on September 5, 2020, and signed to the practice squad the next day.
 He was elevated to the active roster on January 2, 2021, for the team's week 17 game against the Tampa Bay Buccaneers, and reverted to the practice squad after being declared inactive for the game.
 His practice squad contract with the team expired after the season on January 11, 2021.

 Tennessee Titans

 On January 13, 2021, Pinkney signed a reserve/futures contract with the Tennessee Titans.
 He was waived on August 31, 2021.

-Detroit Lions
+Detroit Lions (first stint)

 On September 2, 2021, Pinkney was signed to the Detroit Lions practice squad.
 He was released on October 12.

-Los Angeles Rams
+Los Angeles Rams (first stint)

 On October 20, 2021, Pinkney was signed to the Los Angeles Rams practice squad.